Khalilolgod/Assembly-project/README.md

 # Assembly project
 project documentation is in `Final Project.pdf`

- to run the program in the `/project` directory :
+ to run the program :

     chmod +777 run.sh